tiltowait/oregon-by-night/docs/House_Rules_and_Character_Creation.md

 ends.
 When this happens, any Dominate effects upon those of lower Generation than the Dominator immediately end.

-You may \'let someone into your mind\'.
+You may 'let someone into your mind'.
 By agreeing to do so, you make a Willpower roll, difficulty 7.
-Every success you acquire lowers the other person\'s Difficulty on their Dominate roll by 1, minimum 2.
+Every success you acquire lowers the other person's Difficulty on their Dominate roll by 1, minimum 2.
 You may not be coerced or Dominated (et al) into this consent in any way.
 There is no way to ensure that the Dominator will only implant or remove that which you agreed upon.
 Caveat Emptor.